aalfiann/reSlim/readme.md

  * @var $config['displayErrorDetails'] to display error details on slim
  * @var $config['addContentLengthHeader'] to set the Content-Length header which makes Slim behave more predictably
  * @var $config['limitLoadData'] to protect high request data load.
 Default is 1000.
+ * @var $config['enableApiKeys'] to protect api from guest or anonymous.
+Guest which don't have api key can not using this service.
+Default is true.
  *
  */
 $config['displayErrorDetails']      = true;
 $config['addContentLengthHeader']   = false;
 $config['limitLoadData'] = 1000;
+$config['enableApiKeys'] = true;

 /**
  * Configuration PDO MySQL Database